 The other main upgrade is the option of a 2TB hard drive.
 In terms of games performance, though, there's only a fractional upgrade games can't run at native 4K resolution, though they can be upscaled and support High Dynamic Range (HDR) for better, deeper colours.

-It's undoubtedly worth buying over the original Xbox One but lovers of Microsoft's console might want to wait for the Xbox Scorpio, due out next year - it's slated to have upgrades that are more than just superficial, and should be enough to overtake the PS4 Pro too.
+It's undoubtedly worth buying over the original Xbox One but lovers of Microsoft's console might want to wait for the Xbox Scorpio, due out next year - it's slated to have upgrades that are more than just superficial, and is rumoured to be even more powerful than PS4 Pro.

 Prices for the Xbox One S start at £249.99 or $299, and it's available now.